PatrikMalina/FocusFeed-frontend/README.md

 For navigation of screens we are using [React Navigation](https://reactnavigation.org/docs/getting-started/)

-Specifically we are using [Native Stack Navigator](https://reactnavigation.org/docs/native-stack-navigator/)
+Specifically we are using [Native Stack Navigator](https://reactnavigation.org/docs/native-stack-navigator/) and [Tab navigation](https://reactnavigation.org/docs/tab-based-navigation)

 ### Icons